CMS Expert Guide to Foreign Investment Screening Laws in Romania

 2.3 Monetary thresholds

-Relevant investments in a relevant sector that exceed the threshold of EUR 2 million must be referred to the Commission for the Examination of Foreign Direct Investments (“FDI Commission”) for approval.
+Relevant investments in a sensitive sector that exceed the threshold of EUR 5 million (increased in March 2026 from EUR 2 million) must be referred to the Commission for the Examination of Foreign Direct Investments (“FDI Commission”) for approval.
 However, even investments below this threshold are subject to review if they are likely to affect national security or the public order.

 - Equity acquisition (share purchase) –the purchase price of shares or ownership interest and/or capital provided by the investor;